khantilchoksi/DevOps-CI-CD-Pipeline-using-Jenkins/README.md

 - `kube-minion-2`
 - `kube-minion-3`

-All of these hostnames need to be resolved via DNS.
-Change the inventory file and host vars if you wish the use different hostnames.

-Edit the `inventory/kube-cluster` file and adjust the IP addresses of the machines.

-# Run the playbook
+### Run the playbook

-The playbook and the roles were tested using Ansible (v2.1.2.0) Fedora 25 workstation.

-Setup one master and three client EC2 instances using Centos image:
+Setup one master and three client EC2 instances using Centos image: Below command will help to create 4 nodes (1 master + 3 clients) and will create `inventory/kube-cluster` file with the IP addresses of the machines

 ```
 $ ansible-playbook -i "localhost," -c local kube-ec2.yaml --extra-vars="param=kube"